orellazri/simple-encryption/README.md

 We encode with base64 before running Vigenère cipher to obfuscate characters that could give away the type of the message we want to encrypt.
 For example `{` and `}` characters in JSON, or `<` and `>` characters in XML.

 ### Side notes
 _This encryption is neither secure nor unbreakable.
-It it used as more of a way to quickly obfuscate your messages._
+It's used as more of a way to quickly obfuscate your messages._

 _It is recommended that the key will not be longer than the input._